FomTarro/VTS-Sharp/README.md

 ## Design Pattern and Considerations

 ### Swappable Components
 In order to afford the most flexibility (and to be as decoupled from Unity as possible), the underlying components of the [`VTSPlugin`](#class-vtsplugin) are all defined as interfaces.
-This allows you to swap out the built-in implementations with more robust or platform-compliant ones.
-For instance, due to .NET limitations, the builtin websocket implementation may not be compatible with macOS!
-Pass in your own implementations via the [`Initialize`](#void-initialize) method.
+This allows you to swap out the built-in implementations with more robust or platform-compliant ones, if you want.
+You can pass in your own implementations via the [`Initialize`](#void-initialize) method.

 ### Asynchronous Design
 Because the VTube Studio API is websocket-based, all calls to it are inherently asynchronous.
 Therefore, this library follows a callback-based design pattern.
 Take, for example, the following method signature, found in the [`VTSPlugin`](#class-vtsplugin) class:

 ```
 void GetAPIState(Action<VTSStateData> onSuccess, Action<VTSErrorData> onError)
 ```
 The method accepts two callbacks, `onSuccess` and `onError`, but does not return a value.